-Apart from emails and phone calls, social media platforms are also flooded with scam and fraud practices.
+Apart from emails and phone calls, social media platforms are also flooded with scams and fraud practices.
 These days, every person must have at least one active social media, enabling hackers to use the wide network to find their targets.
-They usually make fake accounts to solicit Bitcoin from followers or directly hacking popular Twitter accounts.
+They usually make fake accounts to solicit Bitcoin from followers or directly hack popular Twitter accounts.

 Hackers can use malware to get access to your account and drain all your funds if you're not careful.
 Malwares are able to get into your devices if you click certain links in your email.
 They can also be downloaded from websites and social media.
 Therefore, make sure to protect your device and don't even try to click suspicious links.